 7: An effective Dressage rider has the courage to be creative in their problem solving, the courage to go beyond the textbook and think independently.

 An effective Dressage rider innately understands that every horse is different.
 Every rider is different.
 Every moment is a new moment, a new opportunity to create quality.
 An effective Dressage rider has the courage to experiment and try something different in approaching the problem, all the while adhering to the core premise of the Training Scale, placing the mental and physical well-being of their equine partner first and foremost.

 8: An effective Dressage rider knows they must be an athlete in their own right before they can expect their equine partner to be one.

 The foundation of the Training Scale is the rider’s seat.
 Every rider strives to be in control and command of their physical being, able to independently apply the aids effectively in both calmness and chaos.
 A Dressage rider uses every single muscle known to man, and then some!
 It is imperative that we cross-train, building our own strength, endurance and dexterity away from the horse.
 Cross-training keeps the muscles ‘fresh’ ie; not locked into the sole muscle memory of the ride itself but rather neutral, able to break old ‘muscle memory’ response patterns easily if required.
-Poorly trained horses effect the muscle memory of the rider just as poor riding effects the muscle memory of the horse.
+Poorly trained horses affect the muscle memory of the rider just as poor riding effects the muscle memory of the horse.
 Cross-training assists the rider in both developing athleticism and neutralizing undesirable muscle memory.

 9: An effective Dressage rider knows there is only one direction to go: forward!